-It’s certainly proves that there is no one right way of doing things when it comes to pregnancy, child birth and parenting.
+It certainly proves that there is no one right way of doing things when it comes to pregnancy, childbirth and parenting.
 From overzealous internal examinations to maternity massages, the culture you are living in will have a significant influence on the birthing experience you will have overseas.
-These experiences may vary significantly to any previous maternal experiences you have had in your ‘home’ country, or experiences you’re friends and family before you may have described.

 I was touched by Lisa’s own story of a relaxing, unplanned home birth but found it most difficult to read of others being separated from their child immediately following birth.